 We have experienced and may in the future experience delays in clinical trials of our product candidates.
-While we have completed one Phase 3 clinical trial for ARX-04, three Phase 3 clinical trials for Zalviso, and several Phase 2 clinical trials both for ARX-04 and Zalviso, current and potential future clinical trials may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
-For example, in June 2014, we completed a pharmacokinetic study in support of the ARX-04 development program.
-In this study of healthy volunteers, it was shown that two sublingual administrations of a Zalviso sufentanil sublingual tablet, 15 mcg, dosed 20 minutes apart were equivalent to one sublingual administration of a sufentanil sublingual tablet, 30 mcg.
-Based on the pharmacokinetic equivalency of two Zalviso tablets to one ARX-04 tablet, the FDA has agreed to accept 323 Zalviso patients into the ARX-04 safety database; however, the FDA also required that the ARX-04 safety database comprise 350 patients dosed with at least one dose of ARX-04.
-Based on this feedback from the FDA, we expanded the clinical program for ARX-04 by approximately 160 additional patients to include individuals from specific populations and settings, in order to increase the ARX-04 safety database.
-As a result, the completion of the Phase 3 clinical program for ARX-04 has been extended and our clinical trial expenses will increase.
-In addition, a new study, known as SAP303, was initiated in March 2016 in post-operative patients with moderate-to-severe acute pain and is also expected to be complete by the third quarter of 2016.
-As a result, the completion of the Phase 3 clinical program for ARX-04 has been extended and our clinical trial expenses will increase.
+While we have completed three Phase 3 clinical trials for DSUVIA (known as ARX-04 outside the United States), three Phase 3 clinical trials for ZALVISO, one Phase 2 clinical trial for DSUVIA and several Phase 2 clinical trials for ZALVISO, future clinical trials may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
+For example, in June 2014, we completed a pharmacokinetic study in support of the DSUVIA development program.
+In this study of healthy volunteers, it was shown that two sublingual administrations of a ZALVISO sufentanil sublingual tablet, 15 mcg, dosed 20 minutes apart were equivalent to one sublingual administration of a sufentanil sublingual tablet, 30 mcg.
+Based on the pharmacokinetic equivalency of two ZALVISO tablets to one DSUVIA tablet, the FDA has agreed to accept 323 ZALVISO patients into the DSUVIA safety database; however, the FDA also required that the DSUVIA safety database comprise 350 patients dosed with at least one dose of DSUVIA.
+Based on this feedback from the FDA, we expanded the clinical program for DSUVIA by 176 additional patients to include individuals from specific populations and settings, in order to increase the DSUVIA safety database.
+As a result, the completion of the Phase 3 clinical program for DSUVIA was extended and our clinical trial expenses increased.
+Finally, we postponed the start of IAP312, originally planned for the first quarter of 2016, to September 2016.
+The postponement was due to a delay in the receipt and testing of final clinical supplies for this trial.
+As a result, the development timeline for ZALVISO was further extended.